r0light/cna-quality-model/quality-model.md

       * *Degree of asynchronous communication* (Qian2006)
       * *Asynchronous Communication Utilization* (Ntentos2020a)
     * **Communication partner abstraction** (Link, Backing Service) -> Analyzability
-      **TODO: reformulate** *By abstracting from specific components as linked communication partners, components are further decoupled and must not exist at the same time for communication.
+      *By abstracting from specific components as linked communication partners, components are further decoupled and must not exist at the same time for communication.
 An example is event-driven communication where events are published to channels and can also be received by components which are created later in time.*
-      *Communication between services in a cloud-native application should be managed through additional software (therefore be indirect) to increase observability and ensure loose coupling.*
-      Indrasiri2021 3 "Sidecar Pattern", "Service Mesh Pattern", "Service Abstraction Pattern" Proxy communication with services to include service discovery and load balancing); Davis2019 10.3; Richardson2019 11.4.2
       Richardson2019 6 Event-driven communication; Ruecker2021 8: Event-driven systems "event chains emerge over time and therefore lack visibility."
+      * *Service Interaction with Event Sourcing utilization metric* (Ntentos2020)
 * Reusability
   * **Standardization** (System, Component, Link)
     *By using standardized technologies within components, for interfaces, and especially for the infrastructure, backing services and other non-business concerns, reusability can be increased and the effort to develop additional functionality which integrates with existing components can be reduced.*